hargoniX/master/thesis/thesis.typ

 - constant transformer:
   - inductive predicates
   - definitions
-- optimization: elimination of trivially true invariants:
+- optimization (put this into implementation if we don't have enough space): elimination of trivially true invariants:
   - refer back to the invariant generated for `Nat`
   - intuition: when an inductive type does not refer to a dependent type transitively its invariant is trivial and can be erased.
 Similarly if a function type does not produce such a type its